 a.
-Monitoring and implementation of the Plan of Care and participant health and welfare is the responsibility of the RN Service Coordinator and the provider agency.
-The provider agency monitors the provision of services by their RN/LPN to ensure provision of services in accordance with the approved Plan of Care and communicates with the participant's healthcare provider and/or the RN Service Coordinator and/or Regional Coordinator as necessary.
+Monitoring and implementation of the Plan of Care and participant health and welfare is the responsibility of the Bureau of Special Health Care Needs (SHCN) RN and the provider agency.
+The provider agency monitors the provision of services by their RN/LPN to ensure provision of services in accordance with the approved Plan of Care and communicates with the participant's healthcare provider and/or the SHCN RN and/or Regional Coordinator as necessary.

 b-c.
-The Plan of Care and provision of services are monitored through monthly contacts by the RN Service Coordinator with the participant and/or responsible party.
+The Plan of Care and provision of services are monitored through monthly contacts by SHCN staff with the participant and/or responsible party.
 Satisfaction with authorized services is addressed in these contacts and the participant and/or responsible party is given the opportunity to report concerns and/or complaints.
 The participant and/or responsible party is provided with the Rights and Responsibilities form annually, which includes information on how to initiate the process to appeal decisions about services authorized.
 An in-home visit is performed every three months with a review of the Plan of Care.
 The plan is revised/updated every six months or as needed, and rewritten annually.